BCI-ECS-sapienza/Echo-chamber_COVID-19_edition/README.md

 * The "**Coronavirus Tweet Ids**" dataset from Harvard University [version 1]
   -  Contains the ids of 51,798,932 tweets related to Coronavirus or COVID-19;
   -  Collected between March 3, 2020 and March 19, 2020 from the Twitter API using Social Feed Manager;
-  - Collected using the POST statuses/filter method of the Twitter Stream API, using the track parameter with the following keywords: #Coronavirus, #Coronaout- break, #COVID19;
+  - Collected using the POST statuses/filter method of the Twitter Stream API, using the track parameter with the following keywords: #Coronavirus, #Coronaoutbreak, #COVID19;

-Once hydrated the dataset we executed the following steps:
+Once preprocessed the dataset, we executed the following steps:
-1. Build the users graph:
+1. Build the users graph
-   - node ⇒ user;
+   - node ⇒ user
-   - edge ⇒ interaction or common domain cited (undirected and weighted);
+   - edge ⇒ interaction or common domain cited (undirected and weighted)
-2. Run the Louvain’s method, used to extract communities from large networks;
+2. Louvain’s method to extract communities from large networks
-3. Check the polarization, which requires to analyze the contents of some tweets inside each community, since there is no previous classification for the instances of the dataset;
-4. Run Word2Vec for semantic deviation
+4. Word embedding and semantic deviation